Alamos Gold Inc. (TSE:AGI) Senior Officer Mario Luis Chavez – Martinez Sells 10,000 Shares

-Alamos Gold Inc. (TSE:AGI – Get Free Report) (NYSE:AGI) Senior Officer Mario Luis Chavez – Martinez sold 10,000 shares of the stock in a transaction that occurred on Monday, April 29th.
-The stock was sold at an average price of C$21.08, for a total value of C$210,770.00.
+Alamos Gold Inc. (TSE:AGI – Get Free Report) (NYSE:AGI) Senior Officer Mario Luis Chavez – Martinez sold 10,000 shares of the business’s stock in a transaction dated Monday, April 29th.
+The stock was sold at an average price of C$21.08, for a total transaction of C$210,770.00.

 Mario Luis Chavez – Martinez also recently made the following trade(s):